NCC is proper taking the piss on a couple of my Freedom of Info cases, in particular this one.

 replaced by Schedule 12A of the Local Government (Access to Information) (variation) Order 2006 (SI 2006/88).

-to exempt information from being disclosed for the purpose of the formal decision-making process and other local government
+51. It is the Commissioner’s belief that schedule 12A operates only to exempt information from being disclosed for the purpose of the formal decision-making process and other local government

 proceedings.
 The Commissioner does not accept that information which is exempt under those provisions for those specific purposes is necessarily exempt from disclosure under the Freedom of